jazzTheJackRabbit/p4_advanced_lane_detection/README.md

 ** Source Code Overview **
 The source code is mainly divided between the following files:
 * `calibrate.py`:
-  * Contains code to calibrate and correct the camera len's distortion
+  * Contains code to calibrate and correct the camera lens' distortion

 * `pipeline.py`: